php-fig/fig-standards/proposed/http-message.md

 of the HTTP request made to the server; the response, however, will be incrementally built by the application prior to sending it back to the client.

 The `Psr\Http\Message\IncomingRequestInterface`, since it represents the incoming PHP request environment, is intended to model the various PHP superglobals.
 This practice helps reduce coupling to the superglobals by consumers, and encourages and promotes the ability to test request consumers.
-The interface purposely does not provide mutators for the various superglobal properties to encourage treating them as immutable.
-However, it does provide one mutable property, "attributes", to allow consumers the ability to introspect, decompose, and match the request against application-specific rules (such as path matching, cookie decryption, etc.).
+The interface provides mutability for select members: body parameters, query string parameters, and cookie parameters.
+These are mutable in order to reflect both real-world usage, as well as PHP's own policy around the equivalent `$_POST`, `$_GET`, and `$_COOKIE` superglobals.
+Additionally, it provides another mutable property, "attributes", to allow consumers the ability to introspect, decompose, and match the request against application-specific rules (such as path matching, cookie decryption, etc.).
 As such, the request can also provide messaging between multiple request consumers.

 From here forward, the namespace `Psr\Http\Message` will be omitted when referring to these interfaces.